Bowyer

 A good ol' fashioned dime.

-The Bizarre was jam-packed with all manner of entertainment; people hung from hooks pierced through various parts of their bodies, others breathed fire, and there were sword swallowers, and animal acts, I even saw multiple tents with signs announcing live sex shows.
-Forge wasn’t kidding when he said anything goes.
+The Bizarre was jam-packed with all manner of entertainment; people hung from hooks pierced through various parts of their bodies, others breathed fire, and there were sword swallowers and animal acts.
+I even saw multiple tents with signs announcing live sex shows.
+Forge wasn't kidding when he said anything goes.

-“Just get on with it, jackass!”
-The interruption caused by a rather large and highly intoxicated leather-clad man.
+"Just get on with it, jackass!"
+The interruption was caused by a rather large and highly intoxicated leather-clad man.

 "As you wish."
 With a flourish for the dramatic, Bowyer took aim.
 He held the bowstring as the anticipation grew.